w3f/polkadot-wiki/docs/learn/learn-guides-nominator.md

 ### Bond your Tokens

-!!!info "Support Article"
+!!!info "Related guide"
-    Read the support article about [How to Bond Tokens and Nominate](how-to/stake-nominate.md).
+    Read the article about [How to Bond Tokens and Nominate](how-to/stake-nominate.md).

 On the [Polkadot-JS UI](https://polkadot.js.org/apps) navigate to the "Staking" tab (within the "Network" menu).